What Are Energy Codes And How Do They Work?

 How Does It Become Law

-Energy codes are adopted in both state and local jurisdictions which can occur by legislative action, or through regulatory agencies authorized by the authoritative legislative body.
-The authoritative legislative body is comprised of industry representatives, including individuals from the design, construction, and enforcement communities that typically review model energy code requirements and considers the impacts of its provisions.
+State and local jurisdictions adopt energy codes through legislative action or regulatory agencies authorized by the authoritative legislative body.
+This body, consisting of industry representatives from design, construction, and enforcement sectors, reviews model energy code requirements and assesses the impacts of its provisions.

 Process vary from state-to-state depending on whether the energy code is adopted via legislation or regulation, and by a state or local government.
 The process generally includes the following steps: